Migration and Families Network

 - Manchester Institute for Collaborative Research on Ageing (MICRA)

 - National Centre for Research Methods (NCRM)

 - School of Social Sciences

-Dr Lindsey Garratt and Dr Kitty Lymperopoulou draw on some of the presentations made at the conference to highlight the disconnect between policies and practices relating to migrants and the experiences of migrant families in Europe in their recent blog post on Policy@Manchester:
+Dr Lindsey Garratt and Dr Kitty Lymperopoulou highlight the disconnect between policies and practices relating to migrants and the experiences of migrant families in Europe in their recent blog post on Policy@Manchester.

 An account of our recent conference can be found as a twitter storify document and we also have copies of the presentations available: